plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 ## Capital gains for investments
 For traditional investments, capital gains are calculated by your investment broker, and provided to you as a report suitable for tax filing each year.

+If you want to check your broker's calculations, or if you want to calculate in a different way, you could use one of the PTA app methods below (calculate gains manually, or using builtin/third party gains calculator).

+There are probably also dedicated apps for calculating investment gains, like the cryptocurrency calculators mentioned below,

 ## Capital gains for cryptocurrencies
 Here the calculations are similar, but the landscape is more complicated.
 If you have only used a centralised exchange, that will often calculate gains for you, similar to an investment broker.